- Building Access

 - 2nd floor just off the hallway near the Music Library offices

 - 3rd floor near the copier in the hallway leading east to the journals

 The Learning Commons, including the Food for Thought Cafe, is a collaborative environment and is not considered a designated quiet study area.
 If a person is speaking too loudly please see the Main Library Service Desk for help in relocating to a designated quiet study area.
 If a person is acting in a disruptive manner please see the Main Library Service Desk.

 See Also: Main Library Study Spaces

 See Also: Main Library Floor Plan

-We also encourage student organizations and departments to contact the IMU to schedule tabling there as well.
+Solicitation tables are not allowed in the Main Library Learning Commons.
+We encourage student organizations and departments to contact the IMU to schedule tabling there.